umbraco/UmbracoDocs/Contribute/Style-Guide/index.md

 The words in the list below, will cause a warning when they are included in your contribution.

 Try not to use any of the mentioned words, as they are often opinionated.
-What may be 'easy' for you, might not be easy for another user reading the article.
+What may not be difficult for you, might be for another user reading the article.

 In most cases, these words can be removed entirely whereas a rephrasing might be necessary in other cases.